|

 {

-List data = monitor.GetAllHardwareData();
+var systems = monitor.GetAllHardwareData();

-foreach (var node in data)
+foreach (var system in systems)

 {

-foreach (var category in node.Children)
+foreach (var category in hw.Children)

 {